UniPipe/openpipe/docs/1.0/language.md

 ## Action Libraries

-!!!
-Warning

-    The action API is not stable yet, the provided actions are likely to break with openpipe upgrades.

-A pipeline may contain a special segment named `libraries`.
+A pipeline may contain a special segment named `_libraries`.
 This segment must contain a list of local directories or urls for libraries containing additional actions.

 ## Copyright and License